La Grande Illusion: Plot

-During the First World War, two French aviators of the Service Aéronautique, the aristocratic Captain de Boëldieu and the working-class Lieutenant Maréchal, set out to investigate a blurred spot found on reconnaissance photographs.
-They are shot down by German flying ace and aristocrat Rittmeister von Rauffenstein, and both are taken prisoner by the Imperial German Army.
-Upon returning to the aerodrome, Rauffenstein sends a subordinate to find out if the aviators are officers and, if so, to invite them to lunch.
-During the meal, Rauffenstein and Boëldieu discover they have mutual acquaintances—a depiction of the familiarity, if not solidarity, within the upper classes that crosses national boundaries.
+During the First World War, two French aviators, the aristocratic Captain de Boëldieu and the working-class Lieutenant Maréchal, are shot down by German flying ace and aristocrat Rittmeister von Rauffenstein, and both are taken prisoner.
+Rauffenstein invites them to lunch and bonds with Boëldieu over their shared background and mutual acquaintances.

-Boëldieu and Maréchal are then taken to a prisoner-of-war camp, where they meet a colorful group of French prisoners and stage a vaudeville-type performance just after the Germans have taken Fort Douaumont in the epic Battle of Verdun.
-During the performance, word arrives that the French have recaptured the fort.
-Maréchal interrupts the show, and the French prisoners spontaneously burst into "La Marseillaise".
-As a result of the disruption, Maréchal is placed in solitary confinement, where he suffers badly from lack of human contact and hunger; the fort changes hands once more while he is imprisoned.
-Boëldieu and Maréchal also help their fellow prisoners to finish digging an escape tunnel.
-However, just before it is completed, everyone is transferred to other camps.
-Because of the language barrier, Maréchal is unable to pass word of the tunnel to an incoming British prisoner.
+Boëldieu and Maréchal are then taken to a prisoner-of-war camp, where they meet a colorful group of French prisoners and stage a vaudeville-type performance.
+When word arrives that the French have recaptured Fort Douaumont in the Battle of Verdun, Maréchal interrupts the show, and the French prisoners spontaneously burst into "La Marseillaise".
+As a result, Maréchal is placed in solitary confinement; the fort changes hands once more while he is imprisoned.
+Boëldieu and Maréchal help their fellow prisoners dig an escape tunnel, but just before it is completed they are transferred to other camps.

-Boëldieu and Maréchal are moved from camp to camp, finally arriving in Wintersborn, a mountain fortress prison commanded by Rauffenstein, who has been so badly injured in battle that he has been given a posting away from the front, much to his regret.
-Rauffenstein tells them that Wintersborn is escape-proof.